 Like their civilian counterparts, fire protection specialists in the Air Force are charged with protecting people, property and the environment from fires and disasters.
-Not only do they conduct fire prevention techniques, these airmen are firefighters in every sense of the word, performing rescues and handling hazardous materials.
+Not only do they conduct fire prevention techniques, but these airmen are also firefighters in every sense of the word, performing rescues and handling hazardous materials.

 This job is categorized as Air Force Specialty Code (AFSC) 3E7X1.